 My wife and I went to Malta, and I had some blood tests done.
 To my surprise, my Haemoglobin level was down to 10.1 g/dl.
-Platelet count and WBC count were both down.
+Platelet count and White Blood Cells count were both down.
 A blood smear showed blast cells.
 A bone marrow biopsy confirmed MDS with 10% leukaemia cells.

 I proved to be healthy enough, and was started on 5-Azacitidine inj. daily for one week.
 Ten days after I finished my first course, fever came back with a vengeance.
 The insect bite disease came to the fore.
 My body temperature was oscillating between 102 and 104 degrees F. This was accompanied by a very severe cough, a generalised body rash and grossly swollen legs which were excruciatingly painful when I tried to walk.
 I was admitted for treatment but no antibiotics seemed to help.
 After about three weeks on Davidson Ward with no improvement in sight, I despaired of living and asked for the treatment to be stopped so the disease could take its natural course.
 I was talked out of this attitude by Prof. himself (and thank God I obeyed).
 All blood cultures proved negative, even when taken during the rigors.
 So an intracellular bug was postulated.
 In fact I was started on Doxicycline and within five days I was fine and discharged home.

-Treatment with 5-Azacitidine was, eventually, resumed and by September 2010 my MDS was in full remission and I was deemed ready for a BMT.
+Treatment with 5-Azacitidine was, eventually, resumed and by September 2010 my MDS was in full remission and I was deemed ready for a Bone Marrow Transplant.

 Unfortunately no match was found for me in the International Bone Marrow Donor database.
 I only had one sibling, a younger sister, who a few years previously had suffered an intracranial haemorrhage from a Berry Aneurysm.
 I could not upset her with a request to be tested for a possible match.
 All my family was tested and, fortunately, both my daughters proved to be mine!
 Prof. suggested that bone marrow from one of them be transplanted, a technique that was being perfected.
 In view of the length of time I was expected to be under treatment and eventual observation I bought a house in England.

-A haploid (half match) transplant was scheduled for 19th January 2011, following a reduced regime of induction – a Mini Transplant because of my age.
-A couple of days after the BMT I developed explosive diarrhoea, which took a long time to be brought under control.
-I experienced several early complications like graft versus Host Disease of the skin, including my scalp and face, and neuritis of the soles of my feet.
+A haploid (half match) transplant was scheduled for 19th January 2011, following a reduced regime of induction, a Mini Transplant because of my age.
+A couple of days after the transplant I developed explosive diarrhoea, which took a long time to be brought under control.
+I experienced several early complications like Graft Versus Host Disease of the skin, including my scalp and face, and neuritis of the soles of my feet.
 Other later complications were a lung infection with PCP, and Herpes Zoster of my left eye.
 These were all controlled by the team of doctors at Kings.

-The only problem at the time (and to date) seemed to be that, though my WBC’s and Platelets were at an acceptable level, my Hb. level kept going down, necessitating repeated transfusion.
+The only problem at the time (and to date) seemed to be that, though my white cell counts and platelets were at an acceptable level, my Haemoglobin level kept going down, necessitating repeated transfusion.
 I was started on Darbopoietin Injections with very good effect.
 The Hb. level is kept swinging between 110.g/dl and 13.5g/dl in between injections, a level I have to keep as otherwise I get chest pain on exertion if it goes down below 11g/dl ( I had a quadruple coronary bypass in year 2000).